 Key Performance Metrics Dashboard

 A Key Performance Metrics Dashboard of your Key Performance Indicators (KPI) provides clarity and accountability to turn goals into action.
 You get regular information about whether your company is on track to accomplish its goals.
+I have more info in a post on the three steps for using a small business KPI dashboard.

 I’ve developed an easy-to-use free template that will enable you to track your key metrics.
 There’s no reason to buy expensive software to track your key metrics.
 You can create your dashboard in Excel or Google Sheets with this template.